newking9088/building_insurance_predictive_modeling/README.md

      * Claims triage

 #### Gradient Boosting (XGBoost, LightGBM, CatBoost)
+XGBoost improves upon traditional boosting by using **parallel processing** when evaluating potential split features at each node.
+Instead of calculating impurity measures for each feature one-by-one, XGBoost examines all features simultaneously using parallel threads.

+Key difference:
+    - Traditional boosting: Evaluates features one-by-one
+    - XGBoost: Evaluates all features at once via parallel processing

+Note that while feature evaluation at each node inside a tree is parallelized, the trees themselves are still built sequentially, with each new tree correcting errors from previous trees.
 I have included only parameters that we might use for hyperparameter tuning in XGBoost.

 ```markdown
 xgb = XGBoostClassifier(
    tree_method='hist',         # Faster training by binning continuous features